enekodr/enekodr/README.md

 - 👀 I’m interested in tech, videogames, psychology and dystopian futures
 - 🌱 I’m currently learning how to find true meaning in life
 - 💞️ I’m looking to have fun with chill projects
-- 📫 How to reach me at enekodiaz@icloud.com
 - ⚡ Fun fact **I used to skateboard and lost tons of brain cells**

 ### Contact